khmaher/SNPs-discovery-for-Fluidigm/README.md

   <br><br>

-  We should now have a BAM file with all unmapped reads removed.
+  We should now have a BAM file with all unmapped reads removed in the 'clean_aligned' directory.
 We can now proceed onto SNP calling.
   </details>
   <br>